SamBailey6194/pointless_impressions/README.md

 - For seamless user experience use AJAX for all cart updates on checkout page rather than full page reloads.
 - JS files can be modularised and used as modules with import/export to keep code organised.
 - SSR is always safer and more consistent to start with before adding AJAX enhancements.
+- Circular imports can be avoided by importing inside functions rather than at the top of the file.

 ---